bboxdigital/lvc-api-docs/exit-api/general.md

 - "exhibition" type events don't include offers as this data is found directly on the schema itself.
 - "series" type events don't include offers as this data is found directly on the schema itself.
 Events of a series can be found in "subEvent" field.
 - Custom Schema for LVCOffer, which is used in offer fields and in the "/events" API.
 This schema defines key information related to the event or representation in a standardized way.
 Allowing for simpler integrations and data management.
+- JSON-LD is normally used on Frontends, response should follow Schema.org as much as possible but there will be times that it simply does not make sense.
+- For example, Ticketmaster provides an array of JSON-ld for each MusicEvent on the program.
+(20 MusicEvent Schema) in one jsonld array

 ## Offers
 Schema.org has a notion of Offers type but it doesn't fully represent how LVC uses offers.
 Schema.org Offers are essentially ticket information and price information.

-For LVC an Offer has been extended to include items such as location and contributions (contributor).
-For certain schemas (ex: event) custom LVCOffer type are used in the "offers" field to more accurately reflect LVC's approach.
+For LVC an "offer" has been extended to include items such as location and contributions (contributor).
+TODO: How to add this information into Event type schema?

 The /offers API does not use LVCOffer type, instead it returns Event type that closely follows Schema.org schema.